 Unity to Arkio via cloud

-After this, you can export your current Unity scene using "Tools > Arkio > Sync to Arkio cloud"
+After linking, you can export your current Unity scene using the "Upload active scene to Arkio Cloud" button on the Arkio cloud Unity panel.

 Arkio to Unity via cloud

-To import this file to Unity and update your existing scene, select Arkio > Update from Arkio cloud.
-This will show a new menu where you can select the file to download and update in the scene.
+To import this file to Unity and update your existing scene, Open the Arkio Cloud panel and select the file to download and update in the scene.
 See the workflow chapter for more details on the update procedure.

 Workflow and best practices